yinzhenfei/yinzhenfei.github.io/_pages/about.md

 # News
 - I'm on the job market in 2025.
 - To junior students seeking advice on early academic careers: If you’d like to chat about your career, research ideas, or potential collaborations, feel free to email me to schedule a meeting.
 I’d be happy to help recommend some opportunities for internships or studies as well.
-- *2024.12*: &nbsp; I will be giving a talk at the NeurIPS 2024 Workshop on [Open-World Agents](https://sites.google.com/view/open-world-agents), titled "Building AI Society with Foundation-Model Agents."
+- *2024.12*: I gave a talk at the NeurIPS 2024 Workshop on [Open-World Agents](https://sites.google.com/view/open-world-agents), titled "Building AI Society with Foundation-Model Agents."
 - *2024.11*: Thrilled to announce [OASIS](https://oasis.camel-ai.org/), a simulation platform supporting interactions among over one million LLM agents.
 - *2024.07*: I co-organized the ICML 2024 workshop on [Multi-modal Foundation Models Meet Embodied AI (MFM-EAI)](https://icml-mfm-eai.github.io/).
 - *2024.07*: I co-organized the ICML 2024 workshop on [Trustworthy Multi-modal Foundation Models and AI Agents (TiFA)](https://icml-mfm-eai.github.io/).